Sir Edward de Warren: His lands in Norfolk

 In 1346, Felicia the widow of Ralph de Skeyton was recorded as holding Booton.
 Felicia held this of the heirs of Thomas de Nerford.
 Edward de Warren was recorded as holding lands in "Skegton" (Skeyton) in that year.
 Both places were within the hundred of South Erpingham in Norfolk.
 He also held lands in Norfolk or was joint mesne lord of lands and tenements in "Crostweyt" (Crostwick), Berton and Tibenham, and Rougham and Fransham outside of the hundred of South Erpingham.
 Edward held two parts of a fee of lands in Skeyton in the hundred of South Erpingham, and Crostwick, Berton and Tibenham outside of this hundred of the heirs of Fulk Baniard which had formerly been held by John de "Skegton" (Skeyton).With William Whitwell, Edward was a joint mesne lord of lands and tenements in Crostwick and Berton in the hundred of Tunstede.

 Discharged from finding a man-at-arms

-On 22 April 1346, Edward was named as the son of John Earl Warenne of Surrey and Stratherne, was ready to serve the King abroad.
+On 22 April 1346 Edward, named as the son of John Earl Warenne of Surrey and Stratherne, was ready to serve the King abroad.
 Warrenne's son William was also ready to serve the king.
 But the earl asked the Chancellor to discharge Edward from finding a man-at-arms for his lands in Norfolk.
 Edward is recorded in the rolls of Crécy and Calais in the retinue of William de Warrenne, his brother or half-brother.